ardauzan/gol/README.md

 : A cell is either alive or dead and has an x and y position.

 Grid
+: A grid is a one-dimensional array of cells.
 : A grid is a two-dimensional array of cells.

 Neighbourhood